 You’re ready to make the commitment.
 We’re here to offer support every step of the way.
-No matter your level or goal, our Fitness Trainers have the expertise, knowledge and enthusiasm to get you where you want to be.
-Stop by for one visit—just to get started you on the right foot—or opt for a package plan that delivers long-term results.
-Whatever you need, we’ll help you stay focused, safe and motivated.
+No matter your fitness level, limitations, or goals, our Personal Trainers have the expertise, knowledge and enthusiasm to help you on your fitness journey.
+Stop by for a single Fitness Assessment—just to get you started —or opt for a package plan that delivers long-term results.
+Whatever your need, we’ll help you stay focused, safe and motivated.

 We use the three-site skinfold test to measure your body fat percentage.
 The trainer will explain your results and discuss next steps.
 Please wear shorts and a t-shirt.
 Allow 15 to 30 minutes for the analysis.

 This one-hour assessment includes an evaluation of your movement patterns, cardiovascular fitness, muscular strength, balance and overall health.
 Assessments are made while you are exercising and while you are at rest.
 This information will help to establish a fitness baseline and will be useful in setting goals and monitoring your progress.

 Based on the completed assessment, your personal trainer will develop a comprehensive training program for you and will review it with you so you are prepared to undertake your own fitness regimen or to begin one-on-one sessions with your trainer.
 Wear comfortable clothing and gym shoes.